kushalabhinith22/Intelli-Expense-Analytics/README.md

 # 💰 IntelliExpense Analytics

-> 📊 A smart and interactive web-based expense tracking system with powerful analytics and visual insights.
+> 📊📊 IntelliExpense Analytics is a web-based expense tracking application that helps users manage their daily spending with interactive visualizations and smart insights.
+It provides category-wise analysis using charts and offers recommendations to improve financial habits.

 ---